dhnguyen11/GAProject2/README.md

 cannot have the same Pokemon twice on your team in a player-vs-player battle.

 Add functionality to create teams for games other than Generation 1 games.

+Add functionality to view other users' teams and leave comments